PMU State Estimation

 Info

-This method removes the need to restart and recreate the Measurement type from the beginning when implementing changes to the existing measurement set.
+This concept removes the need to restart and recreate the Measurement type from the beginning when implementing changes to the existing measurement set.

 State Estimation Update

-An advanced methodology involves users establishing the PMUStateEstimation composite type using pmuWlsStateEstimation or pmuLavStateEstimation just once.
+An advanced methodology involves users establishing the PMUStateEstimation type using pmuStateEstimation or pmuLavStateEstimation just once.
 After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the PMUStateEstimation type.

 This advancement extends beyond the previous scenario where recreating the Measurement type was unnecessary, to now include the scenario where PMUStateEstimation also does not need to be recreated.